-Along the Niagara Escarpment, the Bruce Trail winds through protected areas like parks, conservation areas, and over 12,000 acres managed by the Bruce Trail Conservancy.
+Along the Niagara Escarpment, the Bruce Trail winds through protected areas like parks, conservation areas, and over 12,000 acres managed by the Bruce Trail Conservancy (BTC).

 Between these ‘islands of conservation’, private landowners play a key role as caretakers of forests, waterways and fields.

-The Bruce Trail Conservancy’s Landowner Stewardship Program can assist you with enhancing the wildlife habitat on your property and contributing to the ecological health of the Niagara Escarpment.
+The BTC’s Landowner Stewardship Program can assist you with enhancing the wildlife habitat on your property and contributing to the ecological health of the Niagara Escarpment.

 Through the program, BTC staff and volunteers will provide you with information, advice, and resources to help you steward the land you love in a way that contributes to healthier, more biodiverse and more resilient Niagara Escarpment ecosystems.